-It is my great pleasure to write this letter to recapitulate the first year of existence of the Columbia Stem Cell Initiative (CSCI) v2.0 and to highlight some exciting new events that will happen next year.
+Another great year, and a new letter to recapitulate what has happened during the second year of existence of the Columbia Stem Cell Initiative (CSCI) and highlight some exciting new events that will take place next year.

-These are just a few examples of what will happen the next academic year, which will also include our yearly lottery for NYSCF free registration, and maybe some of our first CSCI sponsored T32 training grant and P01 program project applications.
-Please stay tuned, since I cannot stress enough how much your involvement and participation to CSCI activities is contributing to the success of the Stem Cell program.
+These are just a few examples of what we are planning for next year, while also keeping a lot of flexibility for impromptu events and activities.
+Please stay tuned, since I cannot stress enough how much your involvement and participation to CSCI is contributing to the success of the Stem Cell Initiative.

 Much looking forward to another very exciting year ahead.